Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

    **Salesforce:**

-   - **Create a Connected App:**
+   - **Obtain Salesforce Access Token:**
      - Log in to Salesforce.
-     - Go to `Setup` > `App Manager` > `New Connected App`.
-     - Fill in the required fields.
-For API access, ensure that you enable OAuth settings and select the necessary OAuth scopes.
-     - Save the connected app and note the `Consumer Key` and `Consumer Secret`.

-   - **Obtain Access Token:**
+     - Navigate to `Setup` and search for `API` to find details on accessing Salesforce APIs.
-     - Use the `Consumer Key` and `Consumer Secret` to obtain an access token.
-You can use tools like Postman to obtain this token via the OAuth 2.0 flow.
+     - Use Salesforce’s OAuth 2.0 credentials (Consumer Key and Consumer Secret) to obtain an access token using Postman or a similar tool.

-   - **Configure the Salesforce Connector in MuleSoft:**
+   - **Configure Salesforce in MuleSoft:**
      - Open Anypoint Studio.
      - Go to the `Global Elements` tab.
-     - Add a new `Salesforce` configuration with the obtained `Consumer Key`, `Consumer Secret`, and `Access Token`.
+     - Add a new `Salesforce` configuration with the obtained `Access Token`.

    **Supabase:**